Kyleg142/localsage/README.md

 Featuring **live Markdown rendering with inline math conversion** for a *silky smooth* chatting experience.
 Designed to hook into any **OpenAI API endpoint**, and tested with local LLMs hosted via **llama.cpp**.

 #### What else makes **Local Sage** shine? ✨
-- Conversations that render directly to standard output and persist in your shell.
+- **Conversations live in your shell**, rendering directly to standard output for persistent history.
 - Fancy prompts with **command completion** and **in-memory history**.
 - **Context-aware file management.** See the [Under the Hood](#under-the-hood-%EF%B8%8F) section for more info!
 - Small but mighty, below 2000 lines of **Python** 🐍.